 Areas of expertise

-Eriika Savontaus is the responsible teacher in the courses of Pharmacology and Clinical Pharmacology.
+Eriika Savontaus serves and vice dean in the faculty of medicine with responsibility of graduate degree education in medicine and dentistry.
+She teaches pharmacology, clinical pharmacology and therapeutics in medical, dental and biomedical curricula.
 She is involved in organizing doctoral training as the director of Drug Research Doctoral Program.
-She has supervised PhD thesis of five doctoral candidates and Master's thesis of 11 students.
+She has supervised PhD thesis of six doctoral candidates and Master's thesis of 11 students.

 Obesity with related metabolic and cardiovascular diseases is an increasing problem, but current means to prevent and treat obesity are clearly insufficient.
 Research of Savontaus group aims to identifying novel means of intervention.
 The main interest is in two neuropeptides, NPY (neuropeptide Y) and POMC (melanocortins), that play key roles in the regulation of body weight.
 They are working to understand the tissue-specific mechanisms of NPY and melanocortin action in order to facilitate drug development for metabolic and cardiovascular diseases.
 Furthermore, the aim is to understand the impact of the genetics and epigenetics of these genes on the risk of cardiometabolic diseases and whether the epigenetic inheritance of metabolic diseases could be prevented.